-Imagine the benefits to your SME of having a fully qualified, experienced Finance Director or Financial Controller on hand a few days a month, yet with a fraction of the costs and risks associated with a full-time employee.
+Imagine the benefits to your SME of having a fully qualified, experienced Finance Director or Financial Controller on hand a few days a month, at a fraction of the cost of a full-time employee.

 - Early access to highly experienced skills

-Benefitting from people who’ve handled transactions, regulations and reporting cycles of higher value and complexity much earlier than if you wait until you can afford to employ someone full time.
+Benefit from the experience of someone who’s handled transactions, regulations and reporting cycles of higher value and complexity much earlier than if you wait until you can afford to employ someone full time.

 - Building from experience